7 releases

 copy

-Syntax: postit copy <OLD_PATH> <NEW_PATH>
+Syntax: postit copy <LEFT> <RIGHT>

-Copies a file's contents into another:
+Copies a persister's contents into another:

-postit copy "tasks.csv" "tasks.json"
+postit copy tasks.csv tasks.json

-By default, if the file at <NEW_PATH>
+By default, if the persister at <RIGHT>

 exists, postit